-Wires are a thing of the past.
-That infuriating dance of disentanglement you need to perform every time you pull out your favourite pair of headphones is no more.
+Wires: who needs ’em?
+That infuriating dance of disentanglement you need to perform every time you pull out your favourite pair of earphones is a thing of the past.
 Wireless earbuds are here to lead us to a glorious cable-free future.
-You might be concerned that the loss of a cable running directly from your music device to your ears would negatively impact audio quality, but the tech has reached the point where it’s hardly noticeable – at least with the right pair.
+Even if you might worry that the loss of a cable running directly from your music device to your ears would negatively impact audio quality, the good news is the tech has reached the point where it’s hardly noticeable – at least with the right pair.

-Here, we’ve gathered up the five best wireless earbuds currently available, whether you’re on a budget, ready to spend or just looking for the perfect balance.
+Here, we’ve gathered up the five best wireless earbuds currently available, whether you’re on a budget, ready to splash some cash or just looking for something in between.

 Whatever you’re using your in-ear headphones for, and no matter the budget, we’ve got something to cover you here.